rogeralmengor/sentinel_quick_search/README.md

 * scipy
 * GDAL
 * rasterio
+* tkintermapview

 ## Usage

+>$sentinel_quick_search.py

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)